tenlevels/spruce/README.md

   - The short version is: format your SD card to FAT32 and extract the zip file directly onto your SD card.

-  - For more information, see the new Wiki page! https://github.com/tenlevels/spruce/wiki/Installation-Instructions
+  - For more information, see the new [Wiki installation page](https://github.com/tenlevels/spruce/wiki/Installation-Instructions)

 ## BIOS

   - Place your BIOS files in the BIOS folder on the root of SD card.

 ## UPDATE
 To update:

 - Download the latest release and extract the contents.